MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-The total code coverage of our code is 42%, which is far from 100% coverage.
-However, even if code coverage were close to 100%, it would not guarantee the absence of errors.
+The test coverage is around 42% of the code which is in the lower end (and quite far from 100%).
+However, the most critical parts are covered (including testing the GCN and all elements used to build it, and the `TrainModel` class which is by far the largest and most important class in the code).
+In addition, even if code coverage were close to 100%, it would not guarantee the absence of errors.
 Comprehensive tests can ensure critical functionality but cannot account for all edge cases or potential unforeseen issues, making it essential to complement testing with other validation practices (as code review in Github).

 ### Question 9